diw22/Robots4ChildrenWithDisabilities/README.md

 - Propose actionable, user-centered robotic solutions tailored to the needs of children with disabilities.
 - Develop proof-of-concept ideas or prototypes to demonstrate feasibility and impact.

-## Repository Structure (placeholders, to be changed)
+## Repository Structure

-- `research/`: Background research, case studies, and stakeholder interviews.
+- `GUI/`: Background research, case studies, and stakeholder interviews.
-- `designs/`: Concept sketches, robot designs, and feature proposals.
+- `ROS2/`: Concept sketches, robot designs, and feature proposals.
-- `prototypes/`: Code and hardware files for any proof-of-concept implementations.